PyVRP/PyVRP/README.md

 - Multiple depots (multi-depot VRP);
 - Reloading along routes at different reload depots (multi-trip VRP);
 - Optional clients with prizes for visiting (prize collecting, team orienteering problem);
-- Client groups imposing additional restrictions on multiple clients jointly (generalised VRP, VRP with multiple time windows).
+- Client groups imposing additional restrictions on multiple clients jointly (generalised VRP, VRP with multiple time windows);
+- **[Enterprise]** Break planning, including support for EU and US hours-of-service regulation;
+- **[Enterprise]** Vehicle-client and client-client compatibility constraints and sequencing relations;
+- **[Enterprise]** Fairness constraints like load and shift duration balancing.

 PyVRP is available on the Python package index as `pyvrp`.
 It may be installed in the usual way as